rohya8/GithubCommands/README.md

      $ git add -A / git add .
      ```

-+ git commit => is like setting a checkpoint in the development process with a short message to explain what you have developed or changed in the source code.
++ git commit => is like setting a checkpoint in the development process with a short message to explain what you have developed or changed in the source code
     ```sh
     $ git commit -m "message"
     ```
      ` [` git commit saves your changes only locally `] `

-+ git remote add => connects your local repository to the remote server.
++ git remote add => connects your local repository to the remote server
     ```sh
     $ git remote add <variable name> <remote server link>
     ```

-+ git push => sends the committed changes to your remote repository.
++ git push => sends the committed changes to your remote repository
     ```sh
     $ git push <remote> <branch-name>
     ```